Code-Institute-Submissions/jltps-Covid19-tracker_MayResub/README.md

 But while left or right work fine, top and bottom have no effect at all.
 This is a known issue by the community.
 This positioning was needed because in mobile view, with a legend, the chart display size is way too small.
 So the workaround for this issue was to remove Google's legend and adding a legend image.
 The drawback is that legend's insteractivity was lost.

+#### On touch devices, touching a country on the map returns to the top of the page.

+This can be annoying in smaller devices because you have to scroll down again, but this issue isn't perceived on tablets os larger touch devices.
+I haven't found a solution for it yet.

 ## Deployment